 - UCC: Commerce (CK201)

-Special arrangements in place with MTU Cork, MTU Kerry and Waterford IT for preferential entry for CCOC students.
-Up to 390 CAO points for any Institute of Technology can be attained.
+Special arrangements in place with MTU Cork, MTU Kerry and SETU (Waterford & Carlow) or preferential entry for students of Morrison’s Island locations.
 Go to our progressions database for exact requirements on progressions for this course.

 Accounts Administration staff can perform a wide range of finance support roles in any business office environment.
 Qualified to engage in a wide range of bookkeeping and payroll roles within a busy office and with experience gained the opportunity to pursue an Accounting Technicians Qualification is the next step in having a successful career in this area.